 Creating harmony between marketing and sales is especially important when thinking about how people consume content in the modern age.
 Simply put, you want the messaging in your marketing materials to be as aligned as possible with the language and messaging that salespeople use in conversations with prospects and clients.

-If there’s a major disconnect between the two, it can lead to disappointed customers who feel misled, internal frustrations, and ineffective marketing campaigns that fail to generate conversions.
+If there’s a major disconnect between the two, it can lead to disappointed customers who feel misled, internal frustrations for the organization, and ineffective marketing campaigns that fail to generate leads and conversions.

 A marketing strategy is a long-term plan to accomplish specific goals by reaching and engaging your audience.
 Marketing tactics, on the other hand, are the measures you take and tools you use to reach those goals.